 To be eligible to practice as a registered psychologist in Alberta, you must meet the registration requirements to obtain a practice permit to practice independently.

-Prior to completing any applications, applicants should read the manual titled, Process to Register as a Psychologist in Alberta 2021.
-The manual provides an overview of the registration process and describes the information required by the adjudicative committees to determine the applicant’s eligibility for registration, including academic qualifications, registration criteria, supervised experience, and examinations.
+Prior to completing any applications, applicants should read the manual titled, Process to Register as a Psychologist in Alberta February 2024.
+The manual provides an overview of the registration process and describes the information required by the adjudicative committees to determine the applicant’s eligibility for registration, including academic qualifications, required documentation (i.e., criminal records check), supervised experience, and examinations.

 Complete the self evaluation below as a first step to determine the registration pathway that will apply to you.

 This information is for applicants who are not currently registered as a psychologist in any jurisdiction.

 This information is for applicants who completed their education outside of Canada.